kbx81/RGBBinaryClock/README.md

  accuracy of the clock.

-Beyond the MCU itself, the board has 25 RGB LEDs on it; 24 of them form the main display and they are connected to TLC5947 constant-current PWM drivers.
+Beyond the MCU itself, the board has 25 RGB LEDs on it; 24 of them form the main display and they are connected to TLC5947 (pre-v4) or TLC5951 (v4+) constant-current PWM drivers.
 The MCU uses its SPI1 to communicate with these drivers.
 The remaining RGB LED is used as a "status" LED and it is connected (through FET drivers) to GPIO pins on the MCU.
 These pins double as timer output channels, meaning they can also generate a PWM signal, enabling the dimming of the status LED elements, as well.

 The beeper is connected (also through a FET driver) to yet another GPIO pin that doubles as a timer output channel; this enables the beeper to generate a